{ feuilleton }

 grimshaw1.jpg

 Few people recognise the name of John Atkinson Grimshaw today but anyone who’s bought a birthday or greeting card in Britain will have seen his Spirit of the Night fairy painting, one of a generic series he produced in the 1870s that remains very popular despite the painter’s obscurity.
 Grimshaw would probably be surprised by this, the fairies were a brief diversion (I like the camp Classicism of Endymion on Mount Latmus), his real enthusiasm was for depicting the gold and amber tints of an English autumn.
-When he wasn’t painting fallen leaves in quiet streets he was capturing the moonrise or a smoky Victorian twilight in pictures of such spectral delicacy they could easily be used as illustrations to stories by Arthur Machen.
-ARC has a large selection of these, including the fairy paintings?perfect viewing for damp and gloomy evenings.
+When he wasn’t painting fallen leaves in quiet streets he was capturing the moonrise or a smoky Victorian twilight in pictures of such spectral delicacy they could easily be used as illustrations for stories by Arthur Machen.
+This site devoted to the artist has many more, including the fairy paintings; perfect viewing for damp and gloomy evenings.

 grimshaw2.jpg